apache/lucene/dev-docs/github-issues-howto.md

 ## Issue labels

-There are four pre-fixed label families to organize/search issues.
+There are a few pre-fixed label families to organize/search issues.

 - `type` : issue type
   - `type:bug` is attached to bug reports
   - `type:enhancement` is attached to enhancement requests or suggestions
-  - `type:testFailure` is attached to test failure reports
+  - `type:test` is attached to test improvements or failure reports
-  - `type:task` is attached to various tasks
+  - `type:task` is attached to general tasks
   - `type:documentation` is attached to tasks relate to documentation
 - `fixVersion` : the versions in which a bug or enhancement is planned to be released
   - this may be used for release planning